magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 We also changes the `authenticate-user` definition by adding the new validator inside an `or` form with the old one.

-> NOTE 9: To maintain the previous behaviour of the server-side validation
+> NOTE 11: To maintain the previous behaviour of the server-side validation
 > we're using the validators as if they were predicates which return just
 > `true` or `false`.

-If you now run the application and test it as usual by visiting the Login Form you will see that if you provide a well formed email address whose domain doesn't exist (e.g., `me@googlenospam.com`), you'll pass the client-side validator, but you'll fail the server-side-only validator.
+If you now visit the Login Form you will see that if you provide a well formed email address whose domain doesn't exist (e.g., `me@googlenospam.com`), you'll pass the client-side validator, but you'll fail the server-side-only validator.
 So far, so good.
 The new server side validation works as expected.
 We now need to remotize the newly defined validator for using its results on the client-side as well.

 ## Second step - Remotize the server-side-only validator

 As we already know, we can easly remotize a function by using the [shoreleave][18] machinery.
-Open the `remotes.clj` file and update the namespace declaration by requiring the `modern-cljs.login.validators` namespace, where we newly defined the `email-domain-errors` server-side-only validator.
-Next define the new remote function as you already did in the [10th Tutorial][10] with the `calculate` function.
+Open the `remotes.clj` file and update the namespace declaration by requiring the `modern-cljs.login.validators` namespace, where we defined the `email-domain-errors` server-side-only validator.
+Next define the new remote function as you already did in the [9th Tutorial][24] with the `calculate` function.
 Here is the updated content of `remotes.clj`

-Here is the entire content of the modified source file.

 ```clj
 (ns modern-cljs.remotes